I love the definition of words. Words have more power when you know their meaning.

-We have seen throughout time where leaders were ruined by women because they yielded to lust and did not consider virtue, which means for men, strength and morals.
+We have seen throughout time that women ruined leaders because they yielded to lust and did not consider virtue, which means for men, strength, and morals.

 It takes a lot of strength to discipline yourself.
-We cannot do it in our own strength.
+We cannot do it in our strength.
 We must do it in God’s strength.
-Romans 7:18 NIV version says For I know that good itself does not dwell in me, that is, in my sinful nature.
-For I have the desire to do what is good, but I cannot carry it out.
+So Romans 7:18 NIV version says.
+For I know that good itself does not dwell in me, that is, in my sinful nature.
+I want to do what is good, but I cannot carry it out.

-Men and women have the desire to do good, but we all can yield to our sinful nature.
+Men and women desire to do good, but we all can yield to our sinful nature.
 It is only through Jesus we have the strength to do what is of virtue.

-Psalm 119:165 says great peace have those who love your law (the word of God) and nothing can make them stumble.
+Psalm 119:165 says excellent peace have those who love your law (the word of God), and nothing can make them stumble.

 Psalm 119:11 says Your word have I hidden in my heart that I might not sin against you.

-When we have a love for God’s word it will be hidden in our hearts and it causes us to choose virtue.
-When our sinful nature wants to do wrong, the Word of God will rise in us.
+When we have a love for God’s word, it will be hidden in our hearts, and it causes us to choose virtue.
+Conversely, when our sinful nature wants to do wrong, the Word of God will rise in us.

 Even if we fall because the word is in us, it causes us to get back up and rise again.

-Proverbs 24:16 says though the righteous falls seven times they rise again.
+Proverbs 24:16 says though the righteous fall seven times, they rise again.